seanpringle/xoat/README.md

 		2. Medium monitoring-something apps
 		3. Small background-chat-music apps
 		4. Apps people should not use ;-)
 	* Want more tiles?
-Buy more monitors.
+Buy more monitors!
 * Keyboard controls generally preferred over the mouse, when practical.
 	* Faster.
 Muscle memory.
 * Click-to-focus model preferred over focus-follows-mouse.